Speckled bush-cricket: Habitat

+Description

-DescriptionLeptophyes punctatissima can reach a body length of about 10–15 mm.
+Leptophyes punctatissima can reach a body length of about 10–15 mm.
 These bush-crickets are mainly grass-green with minute black speckles (more evident in the nymphs), as reflected in the common and Latin name of the species.
 Its colouring and secretive lifestyle, hidden away in the undergrowth, mean that it often passes unnoticed.
 The dorsal surface of the abdomen features an orangey-brown stripe; this is more pronounced in the male than the female.
 A yellow-white stripe extends backwards from the eyes.
 The lower legs and feet are brownish.
 The antennae are twice as long as the body.
 The species is brachypterous: the male's forewings are reduced to small flaps, and those of the female are even more reduced.
 The hindwings are completely absent, and both males and females are flightless.
 The female's ovipositor is laterally compressed and curves sharply upwards.

 Biology

 These bush-crickets can be found from April to November.
 Nymphs emerge in May and develop into their adults during late summer.
 Females lay their eggs in late summer in the bark of a tree or a plant stem.
 Then they overwinter until next spring.

 The song of the male, produced by rubbing the right wing against a tooth-like projection at the base of the left, is short (1 to 10 ms) and feeble, barely audible to human ears; at a frequency of 40 kHz, it can best be heard with the aid of a bat detector.
 Unlike other cricket species, the female is able to respond to the male's calls with a weaker call of her own, which attracts the male to her.